 Stephanie M. Carlson, Ph.D.

-Stephanie is currently a Distinguished McKnight University Professor and Director of Research at the Institute of Child Development, University of Minnesota.
+Stephanie is currently a Distinguished McKnight University Professor at the Institute of Child Development, University of Minnesota.
 Prior to this, she was Assistant-to-Associate Professor in the Department of Psychology, University of Washington (1998-2007).

 Dr. Carlson is a developmental psychologist and internationally recognized leader in the measurement of executive function in preschool children.
 She conducts research on ways to promote the healthy development of EF in children and their caregivers.
-Her work has received continuous funding since 2002 from federal agencies and non-profit foundations, including the National Institutes of Health, Institute of Education Sciences, John Templeton Foundation, and the Character Lab.
-Dr. Carlson’s research is highly cited and has been featured in several media outlets, including Time, New York Times Magazine, and National Public Radio.
+Her work has received funding from federal agencies and non-profit foundations, including the National Institutes of Health, Institute of Education Sciences, John Templeton Foundation, and the Character Lab.
+Dr. Carlson’s research is highly cited and has been featured in several media outlets, including Time, Newsweek, New York Times Magazine, The Times (UK), Forbes, Wall Street Journal, and National Public Radio.

 B.A. (summa cum laude) with Honors in Psychology, Bucknell University (1991)